grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ### aliases

 Used to create redirects from the previous URL to the new URL when a page changes or moves.
-As a best practice, when you rename or move files, you should create an alias with the previous file path and name to create an HTML redirect from the old URL to the new URL.
+As a best practice, when you rename or move files, you should create an alias with a reference to the previous URL path to create a redirect from the old URL to the new URL.
 For more information, refer to [Hugo aliases](#hugo-aliases).
+In some cases, for example when you have deleted content or split a file into multiple topics, it may not be possible to create an alias for the moved content.

 ### (required) description

-Used to provide the short description of the topic to search engines, including the search feature in the Grafana documentaiton site.
-The description is also diplayed on social media, such as Twitter, to provide a clue to users about what the page includes.
+Used to provide the short description of the topic to search engines, including the search engine used in the Grafana documentation site.
+The description is also displayed on social media, such as Twitter, to provide a clue to users about what the page includes.

 The number of characters vary by media, so make the description concise.
 Provide enough information to guide users to the content by describing what content the link leads to.